bennywong3/1340_gp114/README.md

 **4. Release a table**

-To tackle problem 2 (management of seats) that we fail to know which table is released,
+To tackle problem 2 (management of seats) that we fail to know which table is released, this program allows us to manually release table.

 **5. Check tables occupied for too long**